ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 ## Collection Representation

-A list of group configurations is represented as a CoRAL document containing the list of corresponding group-configuration resources.
+A collection of group configurations is represented as a CoRAL document containing the list of corresponding group-configuration resources.

 Each group configuration is represented as a top-level link element, with the URI of the group-configuration resource as link target, and with http://coreapps.org/core.osc.gcoll#item as relation type.